Through the Seasons

 My journal idea came from a friend, Antracia Mooring who writes on her blog Unfolding Words.
 I adopted the approach and journal often, (not daily I’m working on that” and looking back on answered prayers is such an uplifting feeling.
 Then my prayer box came from a friend and mentored introduced me to the idea of putting my prayers in a box and then giving it to God.
 Well, I went through that box, and the amount of answered prayers was so confirming.
 All but one had been answered at the moment and some I had forgotten.
 It made me appreciate my season even more.

 I think God likes to surprise us like we want to give to do for our kids or loved ones.
 We do those things for the look of excitement on their face and the joy.
 When we’re blessed with an answered prayer, I don’t know about you, but I jump around dancing and singing like a child who just got a surprise.
 Its unexpected out of the blue and nothing that I have expected that’s when I know, “Yep, God that was you and thank you!”
 I have grown in patience and intimacy with God through this season and continue to glean from it.

 Season of Focus & Legacy

-I am now in a season of focus it’s what was my “word” for 2016 and has carried on.
-I have a lot going on right now, and I need to remember moment by moment to focus on God first and foremost and let Him lead me through the rest.
+I am now in a season of focus it’s what was my “word” for 2016 and has carried on into 2017.
+With all that has fone on this year (College, Started working after 12 years of staying at home, three daughters and Prepping for my first Figure Competition).
+I need to remember moment by moment to focus on God first and foremost and let Him lead me through the rest.
 This year in prayer and different conversations and signs the word “legacy” has presented itself.
-With all life busyness I don’t have much hindsight about this season as of yet, but I have been learning some new “skills” for strengthening my focus and will probably be sharing my journey.
-Regardless of the season looking doing life with God has made it worth every trial and triumph.
+With all life busyness, I don’t have much hindsight about this season as of yet, but I have been learning some new “skills” for strengthening my focus and will probably be sharing my journey.
+Regardless of what season looks like; doing life with God has made it worth every trial and triumph.

 When looking back do you see a theme to your seasons in life?